ceph/ceph/doc/rados/operations/user-management.rst

 .. note:: The Ceph Object Gateway daemon (``radosgw``) is a client of the
-          Ceph Storage Cluster, so it isn't represented as a Ceph Storage Cluster daemon type.
+          Ceph Storage Cluster, so it is not represented as a Ceph Storage Cluster daemon type.

 The following entries describe each capability.